awsdocs/amazon-connect-admin-guide/doc_source/historical-metrics-definitions.md

 ## Contacts transferred out<a name="contacts-transferred-out-historical"></a>

-Count of contacts transferred from the queue after being answered by an agent\.
+Count of contacts transferred out from queue to queue, and transferred out by an agent using the CCP\.

 In the [GetMetricData](https://docs.aws.amazon.com/connect/latest/APIReference/API_GetMetricData.html) API, this metric is CONTACTS\_TRANSFERRED\_OUT\.
 + Type: Integer